Opportunity to Obtain a Start-Up to be an Entrepreneur

 - Idea stage or pre-idea for a potentially scalable business

 - Sense of agency

-Call for Applications for Appointment as Accountant at the Office of Grants and Research (OGR) - Internal AdvertisementRead More
+Call for Applications for Appointments at the Department of PharmacologyRead More

-Call for Applications for the Recruitment of a Laboratory Instrumentation Manager for RWESCKRead More
+Call for Applications for Appointments at the School of Veterinary MedicineRead More

-Admission of Candidates to Limited MPhil and MSc Engineering Programmes for the 2020/2021 Academic YearRead More
+Admission of Candidates to Limited Partial Funding Research or Higher Degree Programmes for 2021/2022 Academic YearRead More

 Call for Applications for KNUST Bursary for 2021/2022 Academic YearRead More